Code-Institute-Submissions/TeachFlow/testing.md

     * An entire class lesson is provided in game.html which gives the user a clear idea of what a typical class lesson looks like.
     * The class lesson includes flashcards, a song, and a memory game.
     * the entire class lesson is approx. 1 hour in length.
-    * The screenshot below shows an introduction to 'Classtime' which states the learning outcomes and summaries the material on the page.
+    * The screenshot below shows an introduction to 'Classtime' which states the learning outcomes and summarizes the material on the page.

     ![Classtime](assets/images/readme_files/classtime.png)